What are EMMETT 4 Animals?

 Symptoms which may be relieved:

 • Unbalanced gait/stance

 • Inhibited movement/muscle restrictions / stiffness / decreased suppleness / change in performance

 • Poor performance / behaviour changes / emotional problems

 The results can be dramatic even for first-time clients.
 Accurate and fast assessments of imbalances in the body are an integral feature of this technique.

-Samantha Milns is a qualified practitioner In January 2018 and she is based in Tunbridge Wells and can offer releases for both horse and rider in order for them to work in harmony with one another.
+I qualified as a practitioner in January 2018 and I am based in Tunbridge Wells and can offer releases for both horse and rider in order for them to work in harmony with one another.